 Firms are also more likely to be able to take advantage of ABS changes in other jurisdictions, enabling them to exploit currently closed markets.

-Deloitte said it planned to invest in and integrate technology and AI to its legal offering.
-“Technology and advisory skills to transform legal services and help address many of the challenges lawyers,” said Ellis.
+Deloitte said it planned to invest in and integrate technology and AI to its legal offering and use "technology and advisory skills to transform legal services and help address many of the challenges lawyers, whether in practice or in-house, are facing in today’s increasingly complex legal environment,” according to Ellis.

 “By automating repetitive processes and completing routine tasks in a fraction of the time, lawyers will be able to spend more time on specialist areas,” he added.